GoogleContainerTools/skaffold/docs/design_proposals/configurable-kubecontext.md

 - `skaffold.yaml` is meant to be shared, but kubecontext names vary across users.
   Sharing therefore makes only sense in a corporate setting where context names are the same across many users.
   There is however a risk of abuse in settings where sharing the context name does not make sense, for example in open source projects.
-- Due to profile activation by Skaffold profiles, there can be circular problems.
+- Due to profile activation by Skaffold profiles, there can be confusing/surprising situations.
-  For example, the current context is `A` and activates some profile.
+  For example, the current context is `minikube` and activates some profile.
-  This profile activates a different kubecontext `B`.
+  This profile is deploying to a different kubecontext `gke_abc_123`.
+This can be surprising to the user.
   A solution could be to forbid specifying a kubecontext in a profile if it is activated by a kubecontext (and validate that).

 A natural place for the config in `skaffold.yaml` is in `latest.DeployConfig`, resulting in a json path `deploy.kubeContext`.